 - Showcase successful projects and approaches and provide support to motivate individuals, organizations and the private sector to improve housing conditions, so more people have a decent and affordable place to live

-- Discuss national housing regulations, initiatives and solutions being adopted to address the issue of unaffordable housing in urban and rural contexts, from public, private and civil society sector organizations.
+- Discuss national housing regulations, initiatives and solutions being adopted to address the issue of un-affordable housing in urban and rural contexts, from public, private and civil society sector organizations.

-As space will be limited at the Forum, organisations, agencies, institutions companies will need to confirm their participation for this event, with a maximum of two participants with at least one participant confirming for the full event to contribute your perspective and inputs.
+As space will be limited at the Forum, organizations, agencies, institutions companies will need to confirm their participation for this event, with a maximum of two participants with at least one participant confirming for the full event to contribute your perspective and inputs.
 Confirmation can be done by either completing the link to the e-form below or by contacting Habitat for Humanity Cambodia directly.